9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Nothing
 ```

-If you\'re writing a `Functor` instance, it\'s useful to keep these
+If you're writing a `Functor` instance, it's useful to keep these
-rules in mind, and indeed to test them, because the compiler can\'t
+rules in mind, and indeed to test them, because the compiler can't
-check the rules we\'ve listed above.
-On the other hand, if you\'re
+check the rules we've listed above.
+On the other hand, if you're
-simply *using* functors, the rules are \"natural\" enough that there\'s
+simply *using* functors, the rules are "natural" enough that there's
 no need to memorise them.
 They just formalize a few intuitive notions of
-\"do what I mean\".
+"do what I mean".
 Here is a pseudocode representation of the expected
 behavior.

 :::: captioned-content